microsoft/AirSim/docs/build_linux.md

 1. [Download](https://www.unrealengine.com/download) the Epic Games Launcher.
 While the Unreal Engine is open source and free to download, registration is still required.
 2. Run the Epic Games Launcher, open the `Library` tab on the left pane.
-Click on the `Add Versions` which should show the option to download **Unreal 4.25** as shown below.
-If you have multiple versions of Unreal installed then **make sure 4.25 is set to `current`** by clicking down arrow next to the Launch button for the version.
+Click on the `Add Versions` which should show the option to download **Unreal 4.27 for MacOS Big Sur** or **Unreal 4.25 for MacOS Cataline** as shown below.
+If you have multiple versions of Unreal installed then **make sure or 4.27 or 4.25 ar set to `current`** by clicking down arrow next to the Launch button for the version.

-   **Note**: AirSim also works with UE >= 4.24, however, we recommend 4.25.
+   **Note**: AirSim on MacOS Catalina also works with UE >= 4.24, however, we recommend 4.25.
+   **Note**: Airsim on MacOS Big Sur works with UE >= 4.26, but the current version is 4.27 and seems to run without issue.
    **Note**: If you have UE 4.16 or older projects, please see the [upgrade guide](unreal_upgrade.md) to upgrade your projects.

 ### Build AirSim